- The Additional Medicare Tax has been in effect since 2013.

 The Additional Medicare Tax helps to fund some elements of the Affordable Care Act.
 This includes the premium tax credit and other features.
 Notably, the Affordable Care Act provided some additional benefits to Medicare enrollees, including:

-- lowered premiums for Medicare Advantage plans
+- lower premiums for Medicare Advantage (Part C) plans

-- lowered prescription drug costs
+- lower prescription drug costs